AndyWoodOxford/aws-iac/terraform/modules/vmlab-asg/examples/complete/README.md

 ## Overview

-Spins up instance(s) in either the default VPC or a newly-created one.
-A userdata script starts an Apache webserver that services a basic message.
+Spins up an ASG in the default VPC.
+Instances are placed in a target group for an application load balancer.

-Ingress rules are created for `ssh`, `http` and ICMP from the control host.
-Access via Systems Manager SSM agents is always supported.
+HTTP ingress is allowed into the instances.
+Access via SSM is supported.

 ## Usage
 To run this example you need to execute: